techscope/laravel-sqlserver/README.md

 connect to a Microsoft SQL Server database.

 Disclaimer: all Bash commands you will see here are examples for RHEL/CentOS Yum package manager.
-If you would like to help make these docs more friendly with other distros, please make sure to either open an issue with additional commands specifying which distro you are using.
-I'll then update the README docs.
+If you would like to help make these docs more friendly with other distros, please make sure to either submit a pull request on the README or open an issue with additional commands specifying which distro you are using and I'll then update the README docs.

 ## Dependencies
 ### UnixODBC